-Introducing the new NDEWS Coordinating Center at UF
+Introducing the new NIDA-funded NDEWS Coordinating Center at UF

-The National Drug Early Warning System (NDEWS), funded to the University of Florida by NIDA as of April 2020, aims to provide the field with the most timely, salient, and valuable information on emerging substance use trends.
+The National Drug Early Warning System (NDEWS), funded to the University of Florida by the National Institute on Drug Abuse (NIDA) as of April 2020, aims to provide the field with the most timely, salient, and valuable information on emerging substance use trends.

 NDEWS is led by scientists from the University of Florida, New York University, and Florida Atlantic University.
 Our Coordinating Center (CC) draws heavily on established and emerging public health surveillance methods and integrates expertise from multiple disciplines.